This post was published in August 2015 and updated March 2020.

 Whether you squeeze a desk and chair into a main living space, an area off the kitchen, or simply into your child’s room, a large desk, comfortable chair, and pretty (and functional) accessories can go a long way to making the space inviting … cause let’s face it, offices aren’t usually places you want to spend time!
 For those small workspaces without tons of storage, we like using cute desktop organizers to keep together pencils, paper clips, and other necessities.

 4. Bring in Fun Elements

 A couple of playful elements can go a long way in turning the dreaded homework space into an area your kids won’t mind spending time.
-We used a fun, chevron rug for a little pattern, bulletin boards for all your child’s artwork, and some cute chalkboard arrows!
-And of course, color is a must.
-We chose Benjamin Moore’s Mountain Mist #868 for the wall color, then added one of our spa blue Marian Chairs to match!
+We used a fun rug for a little pattern and colorful accessories to brighten up the room.

 5. Labeling Let’s Kids Stay Organized